Collection: Shop By Scent Families

 • This group includes florals with a distinctly fruity element, like Aroma Borealis, with citrus, peach and nectarine swirling around the central flowers.
 Dhoon Glen has a bold central theme of wild strawberries and fresh woodland plants, whilst TT has a wide gamut of citrus fruits: yuzu, lime, grapefruit and lemon set the scene, whilst glimpses of fennel and basil tease out the sweeter floral notes.
 Honeysuckle is a soliflore, which closely matches the scent of a freshly picked honeysuckle flower: a warm orange citrus is paired with clean floral elements.
 Little Fig Tree is much cleaner than typical synthetic fig fragrances.
 The opening is bright, not sweet and it is only in the heart notes that a vanilla and fruit sweeten the scent.

-The Fruity/Gourmands Families: Ballure Allure, Blue Moon, Elderberry, Godred, Sheean
+The Fruity/Gourmands Families: Ballure Allure, Under The Blue Moon, The Elder Is Also A Tree, Godred, Sheean

 Fruit & gourmand perfumes